findiq-gmbh/.github/.github/ISSUE_TEMPLATE/default-documentation-task-tempalte.md

 ---
-name: Default User Story Template
+name: Default Documentation Task Template
-about: This template should give you rough guidance what you need to add to a User Story
+about: This template should give you rough guidance what you need to add to a documentation task
 title: ''
 labels: ''
 assignees: ''